mtmoss/Rock-Paper-Scissors/ReadMe.md

 After the game was running successfully on the console, it was time to add a user interface.

 If in the first iteration of the game, the player's move was obtained from a `prompt()` text input.
 Now, the idea was to give the player three visual choices to click on: *rock*, *paper* or *scissors*.

+Because the scope of this exercise is the game functionality and manipulating the DOM so that the player can interact with it, I decided to make a very minimalist, text-only UI.
+I like the brutalist style, so I think it turned out pretty.

 ### The challenge: manipulating the HTML DOM